-At a meeting of the World Federalists, guest speaker Dr. William Rees gave this speech standing, without notes.
-It shines with clarity, developed from decades of lecturing, in the field of his passion, which he himself developed - the "ecological footprint."
-Rees is a professor at the University of British Columbia, Canada - and a Fellow of the Post Carbon Institute.
-It is no exaggeration to say that Bill Rees has taught and inspired at least two generations of students, ecologists, and environmentalists around the world.
-Here he outlines the condition of humanity on a small planet, with thoughts on how both can survive.
+At a meeting of the World Federalists, guest speaker Dr. Wil-Iam Rees gave this speech standing, without notes.
+It shines with clarity, developed form decades of lecturing, in the field of his passion, which he himself developed - the "ecological footprint."
+Rees is a professor at the University of British Co-lumbia, Canada - and a Fellow of the Post Carbon Institute.
+It is no exaggeration to say that Bill Rees has taught and In the outgoint of any and the services has using the angle and the services has using the angle and the services has a service and the servic

-The recording is from April 14th, 2010 at the Unitarian Church in Vancouver.
+The recording is from April 14th, 2010 at the Unitarian Church in Vancouver